edoaltamura/xl-zooms/README.md

     2. **Particle load:** Make the high-resolution grid;
     3. **Particle load:** Populate the high-resolution grid with particles using glass files;
     4. **Particle load:** Generate outer particles of low-resolution grid with growing skins;
-    5. Construct the Panphasian parameter file (and submission script);
+    5. Construct the Panphasian parameter file and submission script;
     6. Run Panphasia on the particle load file to generate the Gaussian white noise field.
 - Configure SWIFT and Velociraptor for dark matter-only zooms.
 - Submit the initial condition file to SWIFT (with Velociraptor embedded) and run to the present redshift (dark matter-only).